JongtaekChoi/github-action-appetize/README.md

 **Required** Appetize api token.
 ### `PUBLICKEY`
-**Required** App public key.
-You can get this value at response of upload first file.
+**Optional** App public key.
+If it's empty, a new app will be created.
 ### `FILE_URL`
 **Required** Url of the built app.
 ### `PLATFORM`